shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/03-chpt3.md

 So the problem has become to train the score.
 We finally discussed some score matching, giving us  insights to our work.

-On closing this chapter we have found ourselves understanding the basic spirit of diffusion model with consistent logic chain and concrete mathematic deduction.
+On closing this chapter, we have found ourselves understanding the basic spirit of diffusion model with consistent logic chain and concrete mathematic deduction.
 Up till now, you should be able to, with the several  _deus ex machina_ tricks, deduce the score matching formulae from scratch with a pencil and a sheet of paper.
 If you cannot do that, please review the three chapters; else, congrats, and you move on to Chapter 4.